Who Is Bill Cosby?

 With his retrial scheduled to begin in April 2018, Cosby's team unsuccessfully sought a 90-day delay after the court agreed to allow the testimony of five women who, along with Constand, had accused Cosby of assault.
 The defense then attempted to replace Judge Steven T. O’Neill, whose wife had donated to a women's group that planned to rally on behalf of Constand.

 The start of the retrial brought the revelation that Cosby had paid his accuser $3.38 million to settle the sexual assault lawsuit she filed in 2005.
-The defense was expected to argue that the payment demonstrated the financial incentives behind Constand's claims, though prosecuting attorney Kevin Steele rejected that premise in his April 9 opening statement, telling jurors that Constand only sued after it appeared that Cosby would not face charges for his actions.
+In his opening statement, prosecuting attorney Kevin Steele told jurors that Constand only sued after it appeared that Cosby would not face charges for his actions, though the defense seized on that transaction as evidence that she was motivated to squeeze as much money as possible out of her former mentor.

 The day before Constand's scheduled appearance, model Janice Dickinson was among the five additional women who testified to Cosby's pattern of drugging and assault.
 Recalling a 1982 incident at Lake Tahoe, she said the famed comedian gave her a pill for cramps during dinner, and later she was unable to move after he climbed on her in his hotel room.
 Dickinson said she "wanted to punch him in the face" when confronting him about it the following day.